What faculty titles are covered by the contract?

 - LEO Adjunct Lecturer - 202780

-If a Lecturer has supervisory duties over other Lecturers, should he or she be excluded from the bargaining unit?
+If a Lecturer has supervisory duties over other Lecturers, should they be excluded from the bargaining unit?

 Determinations as to whether or not specific non-tenure-track instructional positions are subject to, or would legitimately be excluded from, the terms of the LEO contract can be complex and nuanced.
 Contact Academic Human Resources, or the Offices of Human Resources in Dearborn and Flint, with specific questions about whether an individual should be excluded from the bargaining unit.